Deformations and Balian-Low theorems for Gabor frames on the adeles: Deformation results

 Next, since $\mathcal{G}(g_0,\alpha_0(\Delta))$ and $\mathcal{G}(h_0,\alpha_0(\Delta))$ are dual frames, it follows that $S_{g_0,h_0,\alpha_0(\Delta)} = I$.
 Thus, again by continuity of the Braconnier modular function, we can find a neighbourhood $W' \subseteq \Aut(\tfp{G})$ of $\alpha_0$ such that

 when $\alpha \in W'$.
 Combining our two observations, we have that

 when $(g,h,\alpha) \in U \times V \times (W \cap W')$.
 This finishes the proof. \end{proof}

 We are now ready to prove one of the main results of the paper.
 With all the previous lemmas and propositions taken care of, the proof below is exactly the same as the proof of \cite[Theorem 3.8]{FeKa04}.
+The deep fact that a Gabor frame $\mathcal{G}(g,\Delta)$ with $g \in S_0(G)$ admits a dual frame with window also in $S_0(G)$ was proved for $G= \R^n$ in \cite{GrLe04} and generalized to locally compact abelian groups in \cite{Au21}.

 \begin{theorem} Let $G$ be a locally compact abelian group, and let $\Delta$ be a lattice in $\tfp{G}$.
 Then the set

 is open in $S_0(G) \times \Aut(\tfp{G})$. \end{theorem}